hemantksingh/messup-learn/People/Self Awareness.md

 # Being aware of your goal

 What’s most important to you?
 This is a tough question to answer, because it requires you to think long and deep.
-Knowing yourself and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask the question, you may get a different answer.
+Knowing yourself, your strengths and weaknesses and knowing exactly what you want to achieve is a continuous process, therefore depending upon when you ask the question, you may get a different answer.
+Therefore it is useful to maintain a journal of your continuously evolving goals so that you can reflect regularly upon how well you did against them.

-The origins of your personal goal often start with an agitation or resentment within yourselves - the desire to change or fix something in your life that doesn't let you sleep comfortably at night. *The more the selfishness in an individual the higher is the mental agitation*.
-So the pursuit of your goal has a selfish origin within an agitated mind.
+The origins of a personal goal often start with an agitation or resentment within yourselves - the desire to change or fix something in your life that doesn't let you sleep at night. *The more the selfishness in an individual the higher is the mental agitation*.
+An agitated mind can thus lead to a personal goal.

+## Are you in control of your emotions?

 *The more the mental agitation the less your intellect can function*.

-An unstable mind filled with resentment and anger clouds your intellect and diminishes clarity on how to go about achieving your primary goal.
+An unstable mind filled with resentment and anger clouds your intellect and diminishes clarity on how to go about achieving your goals.
 How do you overcome this obscured mind?
 By training it to feel comfortable while being uncomfortable.
 It becomes necessary to develop purity of thought and unselfishness in your pursuits by having a larger purpose that is beyond your immediate self.

 *Money is not a bad thing if profit is for the purpose of wider positive impact.*